Who We Are

 Our legal and military experience is unique.
-We were stationed at various legal positions in the IDF, where we were given tremendous professional responsibilities as military prosecutors, defense attorneys, and legal advisors.
-As IDF Officers, we were also commanders to our soldiers and junior officers, and were responsible for their personal well-being, both inside and outside of the military.
+We were stationed at various legal positions in the IDF where we were given tremendous professional responsibilities as military prosecutors, defense attorneys and legal advisors.
+As IDF Officers, we were also commanders to our soldiers and junior officers and we were responsible for their personal well-being, both inside and outside of the military.

-This is the reason we decided to band together and form NADAN.
+This is the reason why we decided to band together and form NADAN.

-As of January 2017, our organization is maintained by a volunteer team of 3 lawyers (who are founding members) that provide the day-to-day core legal work and organizational management, 12 additional lawyer (5 of which are our founding members) that provide provisional legal aid, and 10 law students that are currently being trained “on the job” in legal writing, research, and servicing soldiers.
+As of January 2017, our organization is maintained by a volunteer team of 3 lawyers (who are founding members) providing the day-to-day core legal work and organizational management, 12 additional lawyers (5 of which are our founding members) who provide provisional legal aid and 10 law students who are currently being trained “on the job” in legal writing, research and servicing soldiers.